-From now on, these ferries will be for those who live on our islands, who have an essential need to travel to or from the mainland and for essential supplies or business.
+Northlink Ferries is no longer taking non-essential travellers.
+From now on, these ferries will be for those who live on our islands who have an essential need to travel to or from the mainland and for essential supplies or business.

 All existing bookings are suspended – anyone seeking to travel and complying with the criteria for travel will be asked to comply with these requirements and book at the port of departure.
 For more information, visit the NorthLink website.

-Sumburgh Airport is also closed to all scheduled flights but will remain open for lifeline services, including traffic relating to Royal Mail, the NHS and the oil and gas industry.
+Sumburgh Airport is also closed to all scheduled flights but is open for lifeline services, including traffic relating to Royal Mail, the NHS and the oil and gas industry.